 - It is unlawful for any person, through a pattern of corrupt activity or the collection of an unlawful debt, to acquire or maintain, directly or indirectly, any interest in, or control of, any enterprise or real property.

 - No person, who knowingly has received any proceeds derived, directly or indirectly, from a pattern of corrupt activity or the collection of any unlawful debt, shall use or invest, directly or indirectly, any part of those proceeds, or any proceeds derived from the use or investment of any of those proceeds, in the acquisition of any title to, or any right, interest, or equity in, real property or in the establishment or operation of any enterprise.

-If you face charges for bribery, theft, extortion, murder or other racketeering-related offenses in Ohio, seek skilled legal help.
+If you are accused of engaging in a pattern of criminal activity and face charges for bribery, theft, extortion, murder or other racketeering-related offenses in Ohio, seek skilled legal help.
 An experienced criminal defense lawyer understands the provisions of the RICO Act and state racketeering laws.
 He or she can fully investigate your case, protect your rights and fight aggressively to preserve your freedom and your future.